Ghosts of Mississippi poster

 The inciting incident occurs at 16 minutes when Myrlie Evers meets with Bobby DeLaughter and asks him to reopen her husband's murder case after thirty years.
 This disrupts Bobby's routine cases and presents an enormous challenge..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Bobby makes the committed choice to prosecute the case despite the obstacles.
+This indicates the protagonist's commitment to Bobby makes the committed choice to prosecute the case despite the obstacles.
 He tells his team they're moving forward, crossing the point of no return into a years-long battle., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Bobby's marriage falls apart as his wife leaves him, unable to handle the toll the case is taking.
+Significantly, this crucial beat Bobby's marriage falls apart as his wife leaves him, unable to handle the toll the case is taking.
 The personal cost of his commitment becomes devastatingly real.
 False defeat: his personal life collapses just as the case moves forward., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, The trial hits its lowest point when a key witness testimony is destroyed on cross-examination, and it appears the jury may not convict.
 Bobby faces the real possibility of losing everything—the case, his reputation, and the chance for justice., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.